diskmanti/zero/README.md

 ```
  ____________________________________
-<  The only good bug is a dead bug.  >
+<  The only good bug is a chocolate covered bug.  >
  ------------------------------------
         \   ^__^
          \  (oo)\_______